hackerbayuniversity/Course/README.md

-# Web Development - HackerBAy University
+# Web Development - HackerBay University

 This handbook is the central repository containing all the learning resources that every participant will go through and the tasks that they'll perform as a part of the curriculum in the program.